NanManee/Bellabeat-Project/README.md

 ### Data Sources

 In this study, we focus on how consumers use non-Bellabeat smart devices.
-Kaggle Data Set: FitBit Fitness Tracker Data (CC0: Public Domain, dataset made available through Mobius): This data set contains personal fitness tracker from thirty fitbit users.
-Thirty eligible Fitbit users consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
+Kaggle Data Set: FitBit Fitness Tracker Data (CC0: Public Domain, dataset made available through Mobius): This data set contains personal fitness tracker from thirty fitbit users, a distributed survey via Amazon Mechanical Turk.
+The Fitbit users consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
 It includes information about daily activity, steps, and heart rate that can be used to explore users’ habits.

 ### Tools